alisaifee/coredis/docs/source/compatibility.rst

 CLIENT NO-TOUCH
 ***************

-Controls whether commands sent by the client will alter the LRU/LFU of the keys they access.
+Controls whether commands sent by the client affect the LRU/LFU of accessed keys.

 - Documentation: `CLIENT NO-TOUCH <https://redis.io/commands/client-no-touch>`_
 - Implementation: :meth:`~coredis.Redis.client_no_touch`

   .. warning:: Using :meth:`~coredis.Redis.client_no_touch` directly is not recommended.
 Use :paramref:`Redis.notouch` argument when initializing the client to ensure that all connections originating from this client use the desired mode

 - New in redis: 7.2.0